NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dnsop-server-cookies.md

 The Timestamp value prevents Replay Attacks and MUST be checked by the server to be within a defined period of time.
-The DNS Server SHOULD allow Cookies within 1 hour period in the past and 5 minutes into the future to allow operation of low volume clients and certain time skew between the DNS servers in the anycast.
+The DNS Server SHOULD allow Cookies within 1 hour period in the past and 5 minutes into the future to allow operation of low volume clients and some limited time skew between the DNS servers in the anycast.

 The Timestamp value specifies a date and time in the form of a 32-bit unsigned number of seconds elapsed since 1 January 1970 00:00:00 UTC, ignoring leap